junxit/us-congress-bills-111/bill.md

 That the House of Representatives—

-- **(1)** congratulates all the contestants of the 83rd Annual Scripps National Spelling Bee;
+- **(1)** congratulates all the contestants of the 83rd Annual Scripps National Spelling Bee; and
-- **(2)** recognizes the dedication and achievement of competition winner Anamika Veeramani and the other finalists Adrian Gunawan, Elizabeth Platz, Shantanu Srivatsa, Laura Newcombe, Lanson Tang, Joanna Ye, and Andrew Grose; and
+- **(2)** recognizes the dedication and achievement of competition winner Anamika Veeramani and the other finalists Adrian Gunawan, Elizabeth Platz, Shantanu Srivatsa, Laura Newcombe, Lanson Tang, Joanna Ye, and Andrew Grose.
-- **(3)** directs the Clerk of the House of Representatives to make available enrolled copies of this resolution to the families and schools of such winner and finalists.